Life Skills Support Worker

 * Develop and implement an engaging, inclusive life skills curriculum tailored to learner needs.

-* Create and manage Individual Learning Journeys (ILJs) that support progression in confidence, independence, and practical abilities.
+* Deliver Individual Learning Journeys (ILJs) that support progression in confidence, independence, and practical abilities.

 * Use digital systems to securely record and track learner progress and outcomes.